Unmanned Aerial Vehicle (UAV) Pilot Program

 In August 2018, Staff received the eight (8) Unmanned Aerial Vehicles and accessories.

-The Police Department is aware of the privacy concerns related to the use of UAVs and has taken measures to address those concerns; primarily through a combination of policy (see attached policy) and reporting.
-The Police Department’s UAV policyoutlines situations in which the UAV may be utilized,
+The Police Department is aware of the privacy concerns related to the use of UAVs and has taken measures to address those concerns; primarily through a combination of policy and reporting.
+UAVs will not be used for random patrol.
+In fact, they will only be deployed in very specific situations, which are outlined in the the Police Department’s UAV policy:

 - Barricaded Suspects